-At a time of crisis, tragedy, and impulsive activity around addiction and recovery supports, the team at RAW is resolved to hold fast to our values and objectives.
+At a time of crisis, tragedy, and impulsive activity around addiction and recovery supports, the team at Avenues Recovery at New England is resolved to hold fast to our values and objectives.
 Our primary aim is to improve the lives of those who entrust themselves and their loved ones to our care; our secondary aim is to raise industry standards by example.
 We believe we can achieve both goals by following two rarely conflicting guides – our own ‘group conscience’ and the wisdom of the National Recovery Movement.

 This list of essential recovery components lends practical guidance to the addictions and mental health treatment industries.
-New England Recovery & Wellness (RAW) translates these observations of recovery into practices and policies governing our services and operations in pursuit of excellence in care for our clientele and community.
-Some examples of how we put wisdom into practice in our addiction treatment and therapy programs.
+Avenues Recovery art New England translates these observations of recovery into practices and policies governing our services and operations in pursuit of excellence in care for our clientele and community.
+The following is the blueprint of how we put this wisdom into practice in our addiction treatment and therapy programs.

 The 10 Fundamental Components of Recovery